fl101/awardfares-blog/_posts/2024-05-18-eurobonus-vs-flying-blue.md

 | Ultimate | Dedicated Ultimate Assistant available 24/7.
 Complimentary access to Air France and KLM lounges for you and up to eight guests.
 Extra check-in baggage allowance on Air France, KLM, and SkyTeam flights.
 Ultimate and/or SkyPriority airport services for you and up to eight travel companions.
 Four one-cabin upgrade vouchers per membership year.
 One partner Flying Blue Platinum card | 2.25x  |

 <img src="../assets/img/eurobonus-vs-flying-blue/fb-tiers.webp" alt="Flying Blue Status Tiers." class="noborder"/>

+## What if SAS EuroBonus Gets Replaced by Flying Blue?

+As expected during major shifts, there are rumors and speculation that in the future, SAS EuroBonus might be ditched or shut down, with Flying Blue replacing it.
+There's usually very little point behind speculating, but here are some insights in case that happens, based on what has happened historically with other airline mergers or acquisitions.

+1. **Integration into Flying Blue**: Members of EuroBonus might have their accounts and points transferred to Flying Blue.
+This means a new set of rules for earning and redeeming points, and a different network of destinations and services.
+2. **Status Alignment**: The transition could involve mapping EuroBonus membership tiers to corresponding Flying Blue levels.
+This might affect how quickly members can earn status and the benefits associated with each tier.
+3. **Changes to Benefits and Perks**: This may mean new partnerships with hotels, car rentals, and other travel-related services.
+In addition, co-branded credit cards will be adjusted, for example, in countries with SAS co-branded cards.

+Historically, several notable mergers and acquisitions have led to the integration of airline loyalty programs:

+- **Delta Air Lines and Northwest Airlines**: After Delta acquired Northwest in 2008, Northwest’s WorldPerks program was absorbed into Delta’s SkyMiles program.
+The transition involved transferring WorldPerks member balances to SkyMiles and aligning benefits under the SkyMiles framework.
+- **United Airlines and Continental Airlines**: When United merged with Continental in 2010, Continental’s OnePass program was merged into United’s MileagePlus.
+Members of OnePass saw their accounts transitioned to MileagePlus, with efforts made to match tier statuses and balance points.
+- **American Airlines and US Airways**: After their merger in 2013, US Airways’ Dividend Miles program was eventually integrated into American’s AAdvantage program.
+This included a comprehensive transition plan for transferring miles and aligning elite status levels.

 ## Become a Pro Travel Hacker